 Training should relate to children’s development and needs, how to provide them with a safe environment, and information about risk factors for children.

-Quality organisations also have a number of ways of monitoring staff progress, their job performance and ensuring they are complying with the organisation’s policies and codes of conduct.
+Quality organisations also monitor their staff’s progress, their job performance and compliance policies and codes of conduct.

 - What form of induction is provided to new staff?

-- What type of support, training, professional development, supervision and monitoring of staff are provided?
+- What type of support, training, professional development, supervision and monitoring of staff do you provide?

-- What training and ongoing professional development do you provide specifically related to ensuring that staff/providers are adequately aware of the features of what constitutes a child safe organisation?
+- What training and ongoing professional development do you undertake in relation to providing a child safe organisation?

-- For an individual contractor what training, professional development, supervision do they receive
+- For an individual contractor you could ask about what training, professional development, supervision they receive.

 - Are staff trained in how to promote children’s safety and how does this occur?

-- Are they trained in how to recognise abuse and neglect and how does this occur?
+- Are they trained to recognise abuse and neglect and how does this occur?

-- Do staff and volunteers receive regular training about different forms of abuse – emotional, physical, sexual, and financial and neglect?
+- Do staff and volunteers receive regular training about different forms of abuse such as emotional, physical, sexual, and financial abuse and neglect?

-- Are staff, providers & volunteers provided with training regarding risk factors for children with disability being placed in situations where they are not safe?
+- Are staff, providers and volunteers given training about risk factors for children with disability being placed in situations where they are not safe?

-- Are all staff included i.e. those providing direct care but also those providing other activities and/or those working in the organisation in non-direct care roles?
+- Are all staff included – not only those providing direct care, but also those providing other activities or working in non-direct care roles?

-Grooming is now a criminal offence to be reported to Victoria Police and more information can be found at: http://www.justice.vic.gov.au/home/safer+communities/protecting+children+and+families/grooming+offence
+Grooming is now a criminal offence to be reported to Victoria Police.
+Find out more at: http://www.justice.vic.gov.au/home/safer+communities/protecting+children+and+families/grooming+offence